zpqrtbnk/hazelcast-jex/README.md

 The example code then tries to find this entry in the map.

 As of now, the jobs in `jobs/*.yml` rely on the "process" service, i.e. a service that starts the user code runtime as a separate process.
 We are currently working on the "container" service, which will start the user code runtime as a container.
 And there's a "passthru" service that should work provided that the service has been started manually beforehand.

+## What's not working

+These are being investigated...

+* Python logs do not bubble up to Java logs correctly
+* Jet resource directories must be flat and that is a pain, can it be fixed?

 ## Viridian Demo